taruzax/youtube-channel-analysis/README.md

 - Process and clean the data
 - Look for patterns and trends in the data.
 - Create charts and graphs to show the findings.
-- Calculate key engagement metrics.
+- Calculate key engagement metrics, and find popular videos
+- Find the most popular comments
+- Analyze the most engaged users
 - And understand who’s the most popular host, Sam vs Shaan

 ## Installation Instructions